DMedina559/bsm-home-assistant-integration/README.md

     *   **Data:**
         *   `filename` (Required, string): The `.mcaddon` or `.mcpack` filename (e.g., `MyAwesomeAddon.mcaddon`) relative to the manager's `content/addons` directory.

+### Custom Cards

+The Bedrock Server Manager integration comes with 3 custom cards to enhance your BSM experience in Home Assistant:

+#### Send Command:

+Select a server device and enter a command to send to the server.
+This card is useful for sending commands like `say Hello` or `give @p diamond`.

+#### Configure Allowlist:

+Select a server device and enter a player to add to the allowlist, or remove an existing player from the list.
+This card is useful for quickly adding or removing players.

+#### Configure Properties:

+Select a server device and modify a property you want to update from the list.
+This card is useful for changing server properties like `max-players` or `difficulty`.

 ## Options / Reconfiguration

 After adding the integration, you can change settings without removing and re-adding: